Fedi6431/The-X-Inspector/README.md

 -Multi Ping

 After selecting the option for the DoS you need to type the target ip and port

+#### -4
+Option "4" is a IP lookup using the site ipinfo.io

+#### -5
+Option "5" is a port scanner, so if you have an IP but no the port, here you are
 ## ⚠ EDUCATIONAL PURPOSE ONLY ⚠